Heating Problems

 Please also provide a current telephone number that you will be contactable on and if available, a current email address.
 A Cork City Council appointed heating contractor will contact you to arrange a suitable time for the call out.
 (Please expect that this call will be from a private number or a number unknown to you).

 Please note that should the contractor be unable to contact you they will call to the property at their next available appointment.
 Should access not be achieved, a missed call notice will be left at the property providing direct contact details for the contractor.
 It is recommended that you make contact with the contractor directly to arrange a time suitable to you for a call out.
-Over time should missed access be noted as common occurrence at your property you may be come liable for the call out charge.
+Over time should missed access be noted as a common occurrence at your property you may be liable for the call out charge.

 Boiler servicing